mojaloop/mojaloop-specification/README.md

 - Complex types

 The various types used in API Definition, Data Model and the Open API Specification, as well as the JSON transformation rules to which their instances must adhere, are identified in the following sections.

+## Scheme Rules
+This document defines scheme rules for Open API for FSP Interoperability (hereafter cited as the API) in three categories.
+1.	**Business** Scheme Rules:
+a.
+These business rules should be governed by FSPs and an optional regulatory authority implementing the API within a scheme.
+b.
+The regulatory authority or implementing authority should identify valid values for these business scheme rules in their API policy document.
+2.	**API implementation** Scheme Rules:
+a.
+These API parameters should be agreed on by FSPs and the optional Switch.
+These parameters should be part of the implementation policy of a scheme.
+b.
+All participants should configure these API parameters as indicated by the API-level scheme rules for the implementation with which they are working.
+3.	**Security** and **Non-Functional** Scheme Rules.
+a.
+Security and non-functional scheme rules should be determined and identified in the implementation policy of a scheme.

 ## PKI Best Practices
 This document explains Public Key Infrastructure (PKI)  best practices to apply in **the API** deployment.
 See Chapter 2, PKI Background, for more information about PKI.